Two charged with murder in North Plainfield’s Grove Street shooting

 Safety: Plainsboro ordinance strengthens protection for victims of domestic violence

-Camino was found by police about 9:36 p.m.
+Camino was found by police at 9:36 p.m.
 March 1 on Grove Street near Prospect Place with a gunshot wound.

 Responding North Plainfield officers immediately started lifesaving measures and continued CPR until relieved by North Plainfield Fire Department and EMS personnel.